 This paper incorporates living standards into the optimal income tax problem by means of non-homothetic (NH) preferences-that is, preferences featuring heterogeneous income elasticities of demand across multiple goods.
 First, we analytically show how changes in living standards affect the equity-efficiency trade-off in a static Mirrlees (1971) setup with fully flexible nonlinear taxes.
-Second, we quantify the relative effects of rising living standards and rising inequality from 1950 to 2010, using two complementary approaches: the Mirrlees framework; and a rich dynamic incompletemarket setup with flexible yet parametric nonlinear taxes.
-We consistently find that rising living standards reduce the desired increase in redistribution due to rising inequality by at least 25%, as measured by transfer-to-output ratios or by the difference in average income tax rates between the top- and bottom-income deciles.
+Second, we quantify the relative effects of rising living standards and rising inequality from 1950 to 2010, using two complementary approaches: the Mirrlees framework; and a rich dynamic incomplete-market setup with flexible yet parametric nonlinear taxes.
+We consistently find that rising living standards reduce the desired increase in redistribution due to rising inequality by around 30%, as measured by the difference in average income tax rates between the top- and bottom-income deciles.